GOES-16: Advanced Baseline Imager (ABI)

 The ABI takes images with three different geographic extents, with each image produced as a combination of stitched west-to-east narrow image scans made by the instrument.
 In the default "flex" mode (scan mode 3) of operation, the ABI produces full-disk images of the Earth every 15 minutes, with a spatial resolution of 0.5–2 km.
 However, the ABI can also operate on continuous disk mode (scan mode 4), whereby full disk images are recorded every 5 minutes.
 Full-disk images are composed of 26 image strips, making it more efficient than the preceding GOES imager, which was made with 1,300 image strips.
-The instrument also images a 5000 × 3000 km area centered on the continental United States every five minutes at a resolution of 0.5–2 km.
+The instrument also images a 5000 × 3000 km area centered on the contiguous United States every five minutes at a resolution of 0.5–2 km.
 Where possible, the ABI can also image mesoscale phenomena over two selected 1000 × 1000 km areas every 60 seconds at a resolution of 0.5–2 km.
 The variable scanning modes make GOES-16 the first GOES satellite to be configurable while in orbit.
 In addition, a solar diffuser new to GOES-16 allows for calibration of the ABI imaging data.
 On 2 April 2019, the GOES-16 ABI was reconfigured to use scan mode 6 as a default, allowing full disk scans every 10 minutes.

 The ABI onboard GOES-16 represents a significant improvement over the imager onboard previous GOES satellites.
 The sixteen spectral bands on the ABI, as opposed to the five on the previous GOES generation, represents a two-fold increase in spectral information.
 In addition, the ABI features up to four times greater spatial resolution and five times greater temporal resolution over the previous GOES imager.
 The ABI is nearly identical to the Advanced Himawari Imager (AHI) first used on the Japan Meteorological Agency's Himawari 8, which launched on 7 October 2014.
 The two instruments share 15 of the same spectral bands and have one spectral band unique to either instrument, with the ABI featuring a 1.37 μm near-infrared band for cirrus cloud detection while the AHI uses a 0.51 μm band optimized for reflectance around the green portion of the visible spectrum.
 Lacking an explicit band for green light, true-color imagery for ABI is created using the combination of the ABI's red and blue visible bands along with a synthesized green band; the simulated green band is created by applying algorithms based on MODIS and AHI onto existing ABI spectral bands.